The Dead Children's Playground

 looking intently into her startled eyes.

-yet her hands seemed steadfast in caressing the squirrel that rested upon her
+her hands seemed steadfast in caressing the squirrel that rested upon her hand,

-with her since I had nothing better to do at the moment.
-Not quite a talker,
+her since I had nothing better to do at the moment.
+Not quite a talker, from

 I sat beside her, quietly observing the squirrel as it slowly